 - Uber ride and Uber eats credits (terms apply)

 This card does have an annual fee of $550 (See Rates & Fees).
 The travel credit card earning and redemption options aren’t as flexible as the Chase Sapphire Reserve.
 But, if you prefer award air travel benefits to flexibility, the American Express Platinum can be a better travel card.
-Compare the Amex Platinum and Sapphire Reserve here.
+Compare the Chase Sapphire Reserve vs American Express Platinum here.